pnewstein/napari-3d-counter/paper.md

 each type have been counted.
 Furthermore, saving and loading a single CSV file containing the coordinates of all cells from all types is preferable to creating separate files for each type.
-Overall, using Napari-3D-Counter is likely to save the expert annotator’s time over using native Napari spots.
+Overall, using Napari-3D-Counter is likely to save the expert annotator’s time over using native Napari Points.

 Finally, Count3D’s functionality is also similar to the manual spots feature of Imaris [@Imaris2024].
 In addition to the ergonomic benefits of a bespoke cell